pverout/pverout/README.md

 Hello, I’m Peter
-I'm an undergraduate student at Concordia studying Statitics and Computer science\
+I'm an undergraduate student at Concordia studying Statitics and Computer Science\
 My research interests consist of Statitical Learning and Reinforcement Learning

 <!---